joostlek/python-opensky/README.md

 ## About

-This package allows you to request data about aircrafts
+This package allows you to request data about aircraft around the world.

 ## Installation